FLUX-SE/all_docs/en_US/elixir_doc/7_Preferences.md

 # Main Setup

-These parameters are global for all the Elixir plugins.
-There are saved on the preferences document folder, and are commun for all the DAW.
+These parameters are global for all Elixir plugins.
+They are saved on the preferences document folder, and are commun for all the DAW.

 ## Display Quality

 Set the display refresh of the UI.
+Default: 30 fps.

 ## Config

-Depending on the DAW, allow to choose the input/output config of the plugin.
+Allow to choose the input/output config of the plugin.
+The field is editable or not, according to the DAW.

 ## UI size